Should I See A Private Dentist? The Benefits & Drawbacks

 The wait for a dental appointment is becoming more stretched with each passing month, which can often leave patients having to visit a dentist on the other side of town or even a separate city altogether.

-As one of the best dentists in Birmingham, Scott Arms, advises, private dentists have much more availability to ensure patients are seen and cared for at something close to their convenience, and due to continued proliferation, you’re more likely to find a private dental practice close to your home.
+As one of the best dentists in Birmingham, Scott Arms, advises, private dentistry patients have much more availability to ensure patients are seen and cared for at something close to their convenience, and due to continued proliferation, you’re more likely to find a private dental practice close to your home.

 Did you know that the government imposes a limit on the amount of NHS dental treatments each practice can offer in a year, with contact hours generally only occurring from Monday to Friday, between 9am and 5pm?
 As one of the top dentists in Chelmsford, Advance Dental, tell us, private practices may offer appointments outside of these hours, and at weekends, which can be useful to those who can’t secure the time-off during the week.